epam/road-ios-framework/Documents/SFAttributes.md

 	- (id<SFLogging>)logger;
 	..

-In general attributes mark program elements (methods, properties and ivars) to indicate that they maintain specific application or domain semantics.
+But in general attributes mark program elements (methods, properties and ivars) to indicate that they maintain specific application or domain semantics.
 Which is one more elegant way to separates business logic from app-specific semantics.

 ##Adding existing attributes to classes.

 `SF_ATTRIBUTE` macro above the method declaration used to annotate a property, method or ivar with existing attributes.

-	SF_ATTRIBUTE(AttributeClass, param1 = value1, param2 = value2, ..)
+	SF_ATTRIBUTE(Class, param1 = value1, param2 = value2, ..)
 	- methodName;

-where `AttributeClass` is a Objective-C class name representing particular attribute followed by attribute properties.
+where `Class` is a name of any Objective-C representing particular attribute followed by it's properties.

-## Parameters
+##Parameters

 Parameters can get values with String: